riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/README.md

 - Implemented using custom `fusion-gossip` image
 - Communicate via gossip protocol for configuration sharing
 - Each node listens on port 7946 for inter-node communication
-- Nodes join the cluster by connecting to dsp1 (172.18.0.3:7946)
+- Nodes join the cluster automatically

-### 2. Load Balancers (loadbalancer1, loadbalancer2)
+### 2. HAProxy
-- Use NGINX for load balancing
+- Used for load balancing
-- Two instances for high availability
-- Both expose port 80 for incoming traffic
-- Health checks ensure the load balancers are functioning correctly
+- Runs on each DSP node

-### 3. Keepalived (keepalived1, keepalived2)
+### 3. Keepalived
-- Manages high availability for load balancers
+- Manages high availability for the system
 - Uses Virtual Router Redundancy Protocol (VRRP)
-- Maintains a Virtual IP (VIP) that floats between load balancer instances
+- Maintains a Virtual IP (VIP) that floats between DSP instances
-- Automatic failover if the primary load balancer fails
+- Automatic failover if the primary DSP fails

 ## Network Configuration
-- Custom Docker network `fusionnet` (172.18.0.0/16)
+- Custom Docker network (likely in the 172.18.0.0/16 range)
 - Each component has a static IP within this network
-- Virtual IP (172.18.0.10) managed by Keepalived
+- Virtual IP (172.18.0.2) managed by Keepalived

 ## High Availability Features
-1. **Load Balancer Redundancy**: Dual NGINX instances with Keepalived ensure continuous service even if one load balancer fails.
+1. **DSP Node Redundancy**: Multiple DSP instances ensure continuous service even if some nodes fail.
-2. **Automatic Failover**: Keepalived automatically moves the Virtual IP to the healthy load balancer instance.
+2. **Automatic Failover**: Keepalived automatically moves the Virtual IP to the healthy DSP instance.
-3. **DSP Node Resilience**: The gossip protocol allows the cluster to function and update even if some nodes are temporarily unavailable.
+3. **Gossip Protocol Resilience**: The gossip protocol allows the cluster to function and update even if some nodes are temporarily unavailable.

 ## Scalability
 - Additional DSP nodes can be easily added to the cluster
-- New nodes automatically join the gossip network through dsp1
+- New nodes automatically join the gossip network

 ## Configuration Management
 - Gossip protocol enables efficient propagation of configuration changes across all DSP nodes
 - Changes made to any node are automatically disseminated to all other nodes in the cluster

 ## Monitoring and Health Checks
-- Load balancers have built-in health checks
-- Keepalived monitors the status of NGINX processes
+- Keepalived monitors the status of DSP processes
-- Consider implementing additional monitoring for DSP nodes and overall system health
+- Consider implementing additional monitoring for overall system health

 ## Getting Started
 1. Ensure Docker and Docker Compose are installed on your system
 2. Clone this repository
-3. Set up the necessary configuration files (`nginx.conf`, `keepalived-master.conf`, `keepalived-backup.conf`)
+3. Set up the necessary configuration files (Keepalived configs for primary and backups)
 4. Run `docker compose up -d` to start the system
-5. Access the service via the Virtual IP (172.18.0.10) on port 80
+5. Access the service via the Virtual IP (172.18.0.2) on the appropriate port

 ## Using curl to Set and Get Values